asadw1/termina/README.md

 ## Contact

-For questions or support, please reach out to the project maintainer at [youremail@example.com].
+For questions or support, please reach out to the project maintainer, me!